The Grand National 2026

 Many competitors have secured two victories in the Grand National, including Abd-El-Kader, Reynoldstown and, more recently, Tiger Roll.

-Here are the past 10 winners of the Grand National and their jockeys:
+Here are the last 10 Grand National winners and their jockeys:

 • 2024: I Am Maximus (Paul Townend)